Irish Brown Soda Bread With Molasses is an easy Irish traditional bread made with whole wheat flour, oats, and molasses.

 I could not be patient enough to cut the bread cool, so I slapped some butter on it and ate it right away.
 The butter was melting fast and furious, greasing my fingers.

 I have no words to describe to you how good this bread is.
 With butter.
 And no, I do not feel any guilt, just pleasure!

 I actually saw three types of bread served as a starter at this Gallagher’s Boxty House restaurant in Dublin.
 I mean, people are ordering slices of warm bread and a bunch of butter, eating them while drinking beer!

 I think we should adopt this tradition as long as we make these breads from scratch with good, honest ingredients.
 You should try it for St. Patrick’s Day!

-Anyway, enjoy your bread that you made so easy and feel free to write a comment on the bottom of this article and let me know what you think.
+Anyway, enjoy the bread you made so easy and feel free to write a comment at the bottom of this article to let me know what you think.

-Are you also interested to bake more with buttermilk and baking soda?
+Are you also interested in baking more with buttermilk and baking soda?
 This article about baking with buttermilk will just help you do that.